Stop looking outside yourself for how to run your business or career.

 They have information on how to create the life you really want, and how to contribute in a way that deeply satisfies you.
 They are the way.

-(And if figuring out what you want is hard to do, start by figuring out what you need to say no to.)
+(And if figuring out what you want is hard to do, start by figuring out what you need to say no to, but that’s another blog post.)

 And if there is another step to the solution for self-compromise, it’s to take steps toward what you want.

 Again, simple, but not so easy.
-This step is perhaps the hardest.
+This is perhaps even harder.

 If you’re compromising yourself, you’re likely putting up with people and situations that drain you.